Keyer: Computer interface keyers

+Inspiration from telegraphy

+An example of a very simple keyer is a single telegraph key, used for sending Morse code.
+In such a use, the term "to key" typically means to turn on and off a carrier wave.
+For example, it is said that one "keys the transmitter" by connecting some low-power stage of the amplifier in a transmitter to its follow-on stage, through the telegraph key.

-Iambic key became popular in telegraphy during the 1960s.
-In these, the "dot" and the "dash" are separate keys.
-When this concept was introduced to inventor Steve Mann in the 1970s, he mistakenly heard "iambic" as "biambic" which he then generalized to include various "polyambic" or "multiambic" keyers, such as a "pentambic" keyer (five keys, one for each finger and the thumb), and "septambic" (four finger and three thumb buttons on a handgrip).
+When this concept of an iambic telegraph key was introduced to inventor Steve Mann in the 1970s, he mistakenly heard iambic as biambic.
+He then generalized the nomenclature to include various "polyambic" or "multiambic" keyers, such as a "pentambic" keyer (five keys, one for each finger and the thumb), and "septambic" (four finger and three thumb buttons on a handgrip).
 These systems were developed primarily for use in early, experimental forms of wearable computing, and have also been adapted to cycling with a heads-up display in projects like BEHEMOTH by Steven K. Roberts.
 Mann (who primarily works in computational photography) later utilized the concept in a portable backpack-based computer and imaging system, WearCam, which he invented for photographic light vectoring.

+Common computer keyer use

-Such keyers, often used in conjunction with wearable computers, are typically one-handed grips.
+Computer interface keyers are typically one-handed grips, often used in conjunction with wearable computers.
 Unlike keyboards, the wearable keyer has no board upon which the switches are mounted.
 Additionally, by providing some other function – such as simultaneous grip of flash light and keying – the keyer is effectively hands-free, in the sense that one would still be holding the light source anyway.

 Chorded or chording keyboards have also been developed, and are intended to be used while seated having multiple keys mounted to a board rather than a portable grip.
 One type of these, the so-called half-QWERTY layout, uses only minimal chording, requiring the space bar to be pressed down if the alternate hand is used.
 It is otherwise a standard QWERTY keyboard of full size.
 It, and many other innovations in keyboard controls, were designed to deal with hand disabilities in particular.